elaverdiere1/100_days_code/README.md

 Day 23 created a state name quiz game

+Day 24 created a way to convert a word to NATO alphabet

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/